 In the end, don’t let this list or jargon intimidate you.
 Remember, there was a time when you didn’t know IPv6 or MPLS or Traffic Engineering or perhaps even multicast going back in the days, but you were able to learn all that stuff.
 With network automation, you’re finally climbing the OSI stack ladder if you will, you have spent a lot of time mucking around with L1 to L4, now it is time to climb upwards and round out your skill set by treating infrastructure as code or an app.

 Last but not least, subject matter discussed in this post, as well as others, is covered thoroughly in various online courses offered by Full Stack Networker.
-Please feel free to share your questions or comments, I will be answering them over the next few days.

 How useful was this post?